Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cat Exercise: What’s Best?

-Surprisingly, cats only need about 15 minutes of daily exercise to stay perfectly healthy.
+Surprisingly, cats only need about 15 minutes of exercise twice a day to stay perfectly healthy.
 However, most cats are happy with much more physical activity.
 Some felines need more motivation to play games, while others are prey driven, pouncing and climbing on just about anything.

 Here are some tips for enjoying playtime with your cat.